 Bright is not a compliment

 I was called “bright” at the end of a 22-minute interview.
 Not strategic.
 Not experienced.
 Not accomplished.
 Just... bright.
-This isn’t about hurt feelings.
-It’s about how language masks power—and how the softest rejections can still carry the loudest messages.
-Especially for women, especially in leadership.
+Language masks power—and the softest rejections can still carry the loudest messages.

 Your AI intern lies